 Toddlers & Kids

-Give them room to learn and discover what the soil feels like and even what it tastes like if they want to…a bite of good old fashioned dirt won’t kill them.
+Give them room to learn and discover what the soil feels like and even what it tastes like if they want to…a bite of good old fashioned dirt won’t kill them (I know it’s called soil, but you get my point).
 It may not be tidy, they might spill some seeds and soil, but they’ll love it and learn so much.

 Let them get dirty and most of all let them have fun.
 I bet they’ll even surprise you with what they understand and are capable of doing.
 Enjoy that time with them, it’s priceless.
 You might even create a life long passion for gardening in them.